manureno/sparkonk8s/1_configure_k8s/README.md

 ## Configure a Kubernetes Cluster for Spark usage

 ### Pre-Requisite
-* A Kubernetes cluster, named _K8S-CLUSTER_ in this document, has been created on IBM CLoud
+* A Kubernetes cluster, named _K8S-CLUSTER_ in this document, has been created on IBM Cloud
-* A Container Registry Namespace, called _CR-NAMESPACE_ in this document, has been created on IBM CLoud
+* A Container Registry Namespace, called _CR-NAMESPACE_ in this document, has been created on IBM Cloud
-* ibmcloud CLI is installed on you workstation
+* ibmcloud CLI is installed on your workstation
 * Docker is installed on your workstation

 ### Configuration Steps